 Binning selects the amount of binning of the data in 3D; e.g., with a binning of 2, each voxel used for computing the isosurface will be the average of 8 adjacent voxels.
 Binning will both increase the speed of the display and smooth the surface considerably.

-Smoothing selects the number of iterations of a smoothing routine that moves each vertex of the isosurface toward the average of neighboring vertices.
+Smooth mesh selects the number of iterations of a smoothing routine that moves each vertex of the isosurface toward the average of neighboring vertices.
 Some of the change in appearance when you turn on smoothing may reflect a change in the way the normals to the surface are computed.
 These normals control how light reflects from the surface.
 With no smoothing, they are computed from the image data by the Chimera code, but with smoothing, they are recomputed from the triangles in the usual way for IMOD meshes.
 Note that binning and kernel filtering will are both ways of smoothing that reduce extraneous pieces and protusions due to noise, while this method is less effective for that purpose.

 Delete small pieces can be turned on to eliminate small pieces not connected to the rest of the surface.
 The threshold size for eliminating pieces can be adjusted with the Min size spin box, which sets the minimum number of triangles required in order to retain a piece.
 There is significant computation involved in identifying the small pieces, so you may need to turn this option off while adjusting other features, then turn it back on.